Strobesstrobes

 Are there free API penetration testing tools?

-Yes, most of the essential kit is open source: ffuf, Kiterunner, mitmproxy, Schemathesis, jwt_tool, InQL, Clairvoyance, and graphw00f are all free.
+Yes, almost the entire essential kit is open source: ffuf, Kiterunner, mitmproxy, Schemathesis, jwt_tool, hashcat, InQL, Clairvoyance, and graphw00f are all free.
 Burp Suite also has a free Community edition, though Intruder is rate-limited and sessions cannot be saved.

 What tool tests JWT vulnerabilities?

 jwt_tool is the standard.
 It checks for alg:none acceptance, signature stripping, kid header injection for key confusion, and weak HMAC secrets.
-For cracking the signing secret, pair it with hashcat using mode 16500 against the captured token.
+For cracking the signing secret, pair it with hashcat using mode 16500 against the captured token, then re-sign arbitrary claims.

 Can Postman be used for API security testing?